apexad/homebridge-mysmartblinds-bridge/README.md

 2. Supports blind percentages
 3. Shows battery level for each blind (updated only when blind is open/closed)
 4. Issues a low battery indicator if battery is below 20%
+5. Logging (via Homebridge) of all actions done

 ## notes
 1. Be sure to calibrate your blinds in the 'MySmartBlinds' app if you see that the blinds are not opening perfectly straight